Posts

 Can we handle our divorce on our own?

 Yes, although proceed with caution to be sure the court will approve your agreement.
-Handling divorce on your own is most successful for extremely short-term marriages with no children and minimal assets.
+Many do-it-yourself divorce agreements are rejected by the court.

 What if I don’t feel safe?